MicrosoftDocs/dynamics-365-ai/ai-docs/sales/delete-deactivate-a-segment.md

 # Delete or deactivate a segment

 You can deactivate or delete a segment that's no longer required in your organization.
-Deactivation retains the segment in the application, but records won't be connected to it in the future.<!--note from editor: Edit okay?
-I was a bit confused by this.--> When a segment is deleted, segment records that are already connected to a sequence won't be affected.
+Deactivation retains the segment in the application, but records won't be connected to it in the future.
+When a segment is deleted, segment records that are already connected to a sequence won't be affected.

 1. Sign in to your Dynamics 365 Sales Hub app.
 2. Go to **Change area** in the lower-left corner of the page, and select **Sales Insights settings**.